August 21, 2017

 Student involvement in underage consumption of alcohol or the manufacture, use, possession, distribution or sale of illicit drugs is a matter of concern to the university and will subject a student so involved to disciplinary action by the university.
 Dependent on the nature of the violation, university sanctions may include educational intervention, mandated community reparations, suspension, or expulsion aside from or in addition to prosecution under applicable state and federal laws.
 University action may be taken whether or not independent action is taken by civil authorities.

-There are many well-documented risks associated with the use of alcohol and other drugs, affecting not only the individual user, but also his or her family, friends and roommates.
+There are many well-documented risks associated with the use of alcohol and other drugs, affecting not only the individual user, but also their family, friends and roommates.
 Alcohol abuse is frequently a factor in cases of assault on campus.
 Other problems associated with alcohol and other drug abuse include poor academic or job performance; relationship difficulties, including sexual dysfunction; a tendency toward verbal and physical violence; financial stress; injuries or accidents; and violations of the law such as driving under the influence and willfully destroying property.

 Members of the university community are encouraged to seek assistance and/or support for themselves or others through any of the following resources: